Psychologists diagnose, treat, and work to prevent a range of psychological problems that affect people's behaviour, thoughts and emotions.

 What are the chances of getting a job?

-Clinical psychologist appears on Immigration New Zealand's long-term skill shortage list.
-This means the Government is actively encouraging skilled clinical psychologists from overseas to work in New Zealand.
+Clinical psychologist, Educational psychologist, Organisational psychologist and "Psychologist nec" (not elsewhere classified) appear on Immigration New Zealand's Green List.
+This means the Government is actively encouraging skilled psychologists from overseas to work in New Zealand.

 Types of employers varied

 Psychologists can work for a range of employers, including: